 When to Stop Studying

-Contrary to what your brain or your parents may tell you, it is ok to take breaks while studying!
-In fact, it is pretty much necessary.
+Many college students would agree that they are the most stressed during midterms and finals.
+Studying for multiple subjects simultaneously can be very exhausting.
+So how can students better prepare during such a stressful period of time?
+It is important to take a break when switching from one subject to another.
+This will enhance your overall productivity and help you memorize the material better.
 Taking breaks helps your brain to relax and refocus for a few minutes.
 Trying to study nonstop for hours on end will only contribute to you feeling more tired, stressed, and frazzled.
-Although it seems against your moral code of honor, it is ok to stop studying sometimes.
-Follow these general tips for when to stop studying and you will probably like your life just a little bit more.
-Share this blog post:
+Although it seems against your moral code of honor, it is OK to stop studying sometimes.
+Following these tips for when to stop studying will help you enjoy school and your life a bit more.